geokapp/mypapers/README.md

 Each time that you update the categories hierarchy, you should run mypapers with the *-u categories* option to update the categories directory tree.
 Additionally, when you add new papers to the ALLDIR directory, you should run mypapers with the parameter *-u links* and *-u pages* to update paper links and the index page.
 You can also run mypapers with the *-u all* parameter to update the categories, the links, and the index page at once.

-Development and Contributing
+Development and contributing
 ----------------------------

-The initial developer of Skytale is [Giorgos Kappes](http://giorgoskappes.com).
+The initial developer of mypapers is [Giorgos Kappes](http://giorgoskappes.com).
 Feel free to contribute to the development of mypapers by cloning the repository:

 `git clone https://github.com/geokapp/mypapers`